 How to make a polymer clay Mickey Mouse

-Recently my family visited the Tokyo Disneyland.
+Recently me and my family visited the Disneyland.
 Ever since that trip, my daughter has become obsessed with Mickey Mouse.
 She got a magic ability to spot Mickey everywhere!
 Any pattern with three circles on it will be considered a Mickey Mouse in her eyes.

 After countless Mickey searching games, I decide to make her a polymer clay Mickey brooch so my little Mickey fan can be with her hero all the time!